 Wow, that’s quite a list!
 As you can see, there are many translations to choose from, with new ones seemingly being added every year.
 There are many heated opinions about why one translation is better than another.
 Once again, I’m simply going to suggest what has worked best for me.
 I have therefore underlined the ones which I think are worthy of serious consideration to be your main Bible.
 My first (and still current) main bible is the NASB translation.

 Note that some “KJV Only” zealots claim that the 1611 KJV translation is the only correct English language Bible ever published.
 This “KJV Only” false teaching is covered in more detail in the Beware the Wolves chapter, but I mention it here again because it is proclaimed in ferocious volume in order to scare you.
-The “KJV Only” zealots claim that if you use any other translation, you will go to hell!
+The “KJV Only” zealots are even so bold as to claim that if you use any other translation, you will go to hell!
 This is complete rubbish and utter nonsense.
 Furthermore, even the KJV translation has well documented issues where the translators made unfortunate word choices.
 All translations involve choices by the translators.
 While the KJV Bible is certainly a good and regal one (one of the better ones in fact), it is just one of several that you should be reading and comparing.

 It’s a further point of note that the different translations may start from different sets of original manuscripts (in Greek, Aramaic, and Hebrew); however, that topic is beyond the scope of this book.